jakobzhao/geog328/README.md

 ## :dart: Course Objectives

-- grasp the fundamental knowledge of web systematic architecture, GIS project management, geospatial data client, server, and web based spatial analyses.
+- Grasp the fundamental knowledge of web systematic architecture, GIS project management, geospatial data client, server, and web based spatial analyses.
-- develop web based GIS applications using either open source or proprietary geospatial web frameworks.
+- Develop web based GIS applications using either open source or proprietary geospatial web frameworks.
-- demonstrate competence with hands-on experiences in managing web GIS projects (e.g., web server, apache 2 server, tomcat, etc), coding with latest web technologies (e.g., html, css, javascript), getting familiar with web based geospatial cloud technologies (e.g., mapbox, leaflet, openstreetmaps, etc.), and conducting spatial analysis on the web.
+- Demonstrate competence with hands-on experiences in managing web GIS projects (e.g., web server, apache 2 server, tomcat, etc.), coding with latest web technologies (e.g., html, css, JavaScript), getting familiar with web based geospatial cloud technologies (e.g., mapbox, leaflet, openstreetmaps, etc.), and conducting spatial analysis on the web.
-- assess the user experience of a real-world web GIS application, and reflect upon its social implications (e.g., geo-privacy, national security, deepfake, etc)
+- Assess the user experience of a real-world web GIS application, and reflect upon its social implications (e.g., geo-privacy, national security, deepfake, etc.)

 **The course schedule might be slightly updated when the quarter unfolds, the latest schedule will be on the github repository front page.
 Please ensure to check it frequently.** If you have any question :raising_hand:, feel free to contact [Dr. Bo Zhao](mail://zhaobo@uw.edu).